MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 1. Choose the name of the **Container** that contains the folder of your data, and select **Next**.

-1. Navigate to the folder that contains the data in Delta format and select it.
+1. Navigate to the folder that contains the data in Delta tables and select it.
 Then, select **Next**.
 A list of available tables displays.

 1. Select the tables you want to include.